Although the internet of things in the healthcare sector is not yet in widespread use, Indranil "Neal" Ganguly...

-Although the Internet of Things in healthcare is not yet in widespread use throughout the industry, Indranil "Neal" Ganguly predicts that, in the next five years, there will be a massive increase in IoT for healthcare, "both on the clinical side as well as on the back end."
+predicts that, in the next five years, there will be a massive increase in IoT use cases in healthcare, "both on the clinical side as well as on the back end."

 "We're seeing this rapid scaling of these technologies, as the size of the devices and the price of the devices are declining so rapidly, the ideas for how to deploy them are also increasing," Ganguly, vice president and CIO at JFK Health System in Edison, N.J., said.
 "I think it's going to radically change how we think about tracking activity and be able to actually measure it and actually then look at real data in terms of how we implement process improvement type initiatives."

 Hospitals are not using IoT to track inventory in as widespread a manner as would be desirable, Ganguly said.
-He added that healthcare could learn a few lessons from retail.
+He added that the healthcare sector could learn a few lessons from retail.

 "Hospitals are trying to learn from retail in how to deploy those tools and integrate them with [their] ERP solutions on the back end," he said.